-There comes a point when you notice the difference between the amount of time you’ve lived … and what you have left … which makes you say enough to things that don’t give your life meaning.
+There comes a point when you notice the difference between the amount of time you’ve lived … and what you have left … empowering you to disconnect from things which don’t give your life meaning.

 I used to do clay.
 There was a studio, and festivals, and galleries and years of making a living from what I created with my hands.
 I loved that part of my story.
 Then a downturn in the economy prevented me from continuing that.
 I had to go get a real job.
 But I always dreamt about coming back to having a studio again … because those were really good memories.

 But then there was a thirty plus year hiatus.
 Doing something else.
 Not as fun.

 Then the opportunity came to walk away from the empty business life I did for thirty years, to stop ghosting my own life, and step back into into a creative one filled with light.